Shoes and sneakers are a fashion statement. The kind of kicks you're wearing describes the type of person you are.

 Now that you have the shoes, you must find the best channels where you can sell them to turn in a profit.

 About the price, you need to check StockX to see the range of how much the shoes are sold in the market.
 You must also check the trend and volatility of the sneakers to come up with a price that will make you and your buyer happy.
-The market dictates the price, and you can't just pull a price out of your ass.
+The market dictates the price, and the only unfair price is the one that no one is buying.

 As a hustler, you need to be aware of the potential problems you will be facing with every venture you undertake.
 And as profitable as reselling shoes can be, it also has another side of the coin that you need to know before diving deep into the sneaker business.
 Below are some of the more pressing issues: